Search for X/Z-shaped radio sources from TGSS ADR 1: Introduction

 \section{Introduction}

 An average radio galaxy shows a pair of relativistic radio jets coming out from the central black hole or active galactic nuclei (AGN), each one directed in the opposite direction.
-For a very small sub-class of radio galaxies, in addition to the primary jet pair, another extra pair of radio jets or wings are visible.
-These relatively low luminosity and often symmetric secondary jets extend at an angle to the primary jets with nearly equal or lower than the length of the primary lobes.
-Winged radio galaxies are classified in two sub-classes based on the alignment of the secondary lobes with respect to the primary lobes -- `X'-shaped radio galaxies (XRGs) and `Z/S'-shaped radio galaxies (ZRGs).
-For XRGs, primary and secondary jets pass symmetrically through the centre of the elliptical galaxy which is the source of the jet pairs.
-The secondary jets for the ZRGs are seen to emerge from the edges of the primary jets.
-The primary lobes of maximum number of XRGs are Fanaroff-Riley type II (FR II) \citep{Fa74a} and the remaining are either FR I or mixed \citep{Le92, Me02, Ch07, Ya19}.
-For all known XRGs, the secondary lobes are FR I type.
+For a very small sub-class of radio galaxies (3 -- 10 per cent), in addition to the primary jet pair, another extra pair of radio jets or wings are visible \citep{Le84, Le92, Ch07, Ya19}.
+These relatively low-luminosity and often symmetric secondary jets extend at an angle to the primary jets with nearly equal or lower than the length of the primary lobes.
+Winged radio galaxies are classified into two major sub-classes based on the alignment of the secondary lobes with respect to the primary lobes -- `X'-shaped radio galaxies (XRGs) and `Z/S'-shaped radio galaxies (ZRGs).
+For XRGs, primary and secondary jets pass symmetrically near the centre of the elliptical galaxy which is the source of the jet pairs.
+The secondary jets for ZRGs are seen to emerge from the edges of the primary jets.
+The primary lobes of the majority of XRGs are Fanaroff-Riley type II (FR-II) \citep{Fa74a} and the remaining are either FR-I or mixed \citep{Le92, Me02, Ch07, Ya19, Be20}.
+For all known XRGs, the secondary lobes are FR-I type.

-3C 272.1 is the first reported radio galaxy with wings \citep{Ri72} which showed a Z like structure.
-Later NGC 326 \citep{Ek78} and NGC 3309 \citep{Dr88, Ko90} also showed signature of wings.
+3C 272.1 was the first reported radio galaxy with wings \citep{Ri72} which showed a Z like structure.
+Later NGC 326 \citep{Ek78} and NGC 3309 \citep{Dr88, Ko90} also showed the signature of wings.
 The sources with X-shape was first classified as XRGs by \citet{Le92} who presented a list of 11 objects with wings.
-A systematic study to look for radio galaxies with wings was done by \citet{Ch07} (C07 afterwards) who identified 100 XRG candidates using the VLA Faint Images of the Radio Sky at Twenty-centimeters (FIRST) survey \citep{Be95}.
-Recently, \citet{Ya19} also reported 290 winged radio galaxies from the FIRST survey. \citet{Pr11} identified 156 XRG candidates by using an automated morphological classification scheme to the FIRST.
-Out of these 156 sources, 21 sources were already reported in C07.
+A systematic study to look for radio galaxies with wings was done by \citet{Ch07} (C07 afterwards) who identified 100 XRG candidates using the Very Large Array (VLA) Faint Images of the Radio Sky at Twenty-centimeters (FIRST) survey \citep{Be95}.
+Recently, \citet{Be20} and \citet{Ya19} also reported 296 and 290 new winged radio galaxies from the FIRST survey. \citet{Pr11} identified 156 XRG candidates by using an automated morphological classification scheme to the FIRST.
+Out of these 156 sources, 21 sources were already reported in C07. \citet{Ro15, Sa18, Ro18} studied detailed properties of a subset of sources using \citet{Ch07} from follow-up VLA observations.
+About 30 XRG/ZRG sources were identified using LOFAR Two-metre Sky Survey First Data Release (LoTSS DR1) \citep{Pa21}.

+There is no consensus so far on the origin of the wings in XRGs.
+Many models are available to explain the mechanism behind the formation of these additional wings \citep{Ro01, De02}.
+The prominent models are

+(a) Twin AGN Model: Twin AGNs at the core of an elliptical galaxy, each of the AGN is emitting a pair of jets \citep{La07}.